apple/ccs-caldavtester/README.txt

 			returned in a PROPFIND response in a named variable which can be used in subsequent requests.

         ELEMENT <grabelement>
             if present, this stores the text representation of an XML element extracted from the response body in a named variable which can be used in subsequent requests.

+        ELEMENT <grabjson>
+            if present, this stores the text representation of a JSON object extracted from the response body in a named variable which can be used in subsequent requests.

 		ELEMENT <grabcalproperty>
 			if present, this stores a calendar property value in a named variable which can be used in subsequent request.
 The syntax for